 - anything that may make relocating with cats less stressful

 Once you hit the road, it’s highly recommended to resist to urge to let your cat loose inside your car.
 Open the carrier only if absolutely necessary.
 If you are planning an overnight stay on the way to a new home, make sure pets are allowed there.
 However, in the event of moving overseas with a cat, you will need to retrieve a health certificate for air travel and a proper shipping carrier.

 Once you reach your new home, let your cat explore the place one room at a time.
-Remember, no matter the size of your new place, a cat may find it huge, unfamiliar and disturbing.
-So, in spite of the large post-relocation checklist, take some time to re-establish your cat’s sense of security.
+Remember, no matter the size of your new place, a cat may find it huge, unfamiliar, and disturbing.
+So, in spite of the sizeable post-relocation checklist, take some time to re-establish your cat’s sense of security.

-Bring cat’s food, water, traveling carrier, favorite toys, litter tray to a specifically designated room to recreate a familiar surroundings.
-While you are tackling unpacking and arranging bear in mind that your feline friend needs your attention and dedication.
+Bring cat’s food, water, traveling carrier, favorite toys, litter tray to a specially designated room to recreate familiar surroundings.
+While you are tackling unpacking and arranging, bear in mind that your feline friend needs your attention and dedication.

 Let your pet explore the interior of the house for a couple of weeks before letting him out.
 But, have his microchip updated before letting him explore the outdoors.
 In addition to that, make sure to cat-proof the entire place by tackling potentially dangerous spots and removing items that may cause trouble.

-Chances are that you will be able to recognize your pet’s need to pass to another adaptation stage.
+The chances are that you will be able to recognize your pet’s need to pass to another adaptation stage.
 Just be patient and pay close attention to possible signs of your cat’s post-relocation depression.
-Needless to say, your unconditional love and attention may speed up the adaptation process and ease the effects of transition.
+Your unconditional love and care may speed up the adaptation process and ease the effects of transition.